 Examples of Hexagon

-One of the most popular and naturally occurring examples of a hexagon is a honeycomb.
-The six sides, six vertices, and six angles of each cell of a honeycomb are clearly visible to the naked eye.
+One of the most common and naturally occurring examples of a hexagon is a honeycomb.
+The six sides, six vertices, and six angles of each cell of a honeycomb make it a perfect example of a hexagon.

 Nuts are the mechanical tools used in combination with bolts and washer to fasten two metallic pieces together.
 If you look at a nut closely, you can observe the hexagonal shape formed by its sides.